 The seat tube angle is the angle of the seat tube in relation to the ground, intersecting at the bottom bracket.
 Most modern mountain bikes have an 'actual seat tube angle' which means that it does not intersect at the bottom bracket often due to suspension design.
 Seat tube angle normally ranges from 64°-78° degrees depending on what the frame is intended for.
-There is a trend towards mountain bike brands choosing to use steeper seat tube angles due to the benefit of improved pedaling efficiency for climbing and sprinting - due to seat tube angle affecting the position of your saddle in relation to the top of your pedals (which has a massive effect on how you pedal.
+There is a trend toward mountain bike brands choosing to use steeper seat tube angles due to the benefit of improved pedalling efficiency for climbing and sprinting - due to seat tube angle affecting the position of your saddle in relation to the top of your pedals (which has a massive effect on how you pedal.
 Often bikes like downhill bikes have a slacker seat tube angle which makes the cockpit feel more stretched out which can be more comfortable for descending.

 |Average Seat Tube Angle (by mountain bike type)||Size Small||Size Medium||Size Large|

-The chainstay length is measured from the bottom bracket to the center of the axle on the rear wheel.
+The chainstay length is measured from the bottom bracket to the centre of the axle on the rear wheel.
 Frames with a short chainstay length help the rider position their weight towards the rear of the bike giving a more aggressive position on the bike.
 Also, shorter chainstays improve responsiveness, improve frame stiffness, and make it easier to lift the front wheel.
 Longer chainstays help shift the rider's weight forward and make the handling more stable.
-Chainstay length often depends on the intended discipline, dirt jump bikes mountain bikes often have very short chainstays to make them easy to pull up for jumping, whereas downhill bikes often have very long chainstays to help them feel more stable when riding fast downhill.
+Chainstay length often depends on the intended discipline, dirt jump bikes and mountain bikes often have very short chainstays to make them easy to pull up for jumping, whereas downhill bikes often have very long chainstays to help them feel more stable when riding fast downhill.
 Also, it's worth noting that many modern mountain bikes have adjustable chainstay length, which can help you find you're own preference or adjust it for different tracks.
 What is a Chainstay on a Bike?

 |Average chainstay length In mm (by mountain bike type)||Size Small||Size Medium||Size Large|

-Stack is measured from the bottom bracket vertically up to the center of the headtube.
-Stack is a useful measurement as it takes both the fork height and bottom bracket height into account for pedaling position, whereas looking at the headtube length alone does not.
+Stack is measured from the bottom bracket vertically up to the centre of the headtube.
+Stack is a useful measurement as it takes both the fork height and bottom bracket height into account for pedalling position, whereas looking at the headtube length alone does not.
 The stack height will give you a starting point of how high you can run your handlebars before you start adding or removing headset spacers.

 |Average height In mm (by mountain bike type)||Size Small||Size Medium||Size Large|